 Fair value calculations at fiscal year-end for the Investment Pool are based on market values provided by the County's investment custodian.
-The net change in fair value from carrying value at June 30, 2016, amounted to an increase of \$3,892,000.
-The net change in fair value from June 30, 2015 to June 30, 2016, was an increase of \$5,867,000.
+The net change in fair value from carrying value at June 30, 2017, amounted to an increase of \$627,000.
+The net change in fair value from June 30, 2016 to June 30, 2017, was a decrease of \$3,052,000.

 The Investment Pool maintains investments in two investment pools regulated by the California Government Code: (1) the State of California Local Agency Investment Fund (LAIF) and (2) CalTRUST.
 LAIF is regulated by Code Section 16429 under the oversight of the Treasurer of the State of California.
-CalTRUST is a joint powers authority governed by a Board of Trustees of investment officers and policymakers of the public agency members.
-At June 30, 2016, the County's investments in LAIF and CalTRUST were \$35,000,000 and \$15,000,000, respectively.
-Each investment approximates fair value and is the same as the value of the pool shares, which is determined on an amortized cost basis.
+CalTRUST is a joint powers authority governed by a Board of Trustees of investment officers and policy-makers of the public agency members.
+At June 30, 2017, the County's investments in LAIF and CalTRUST were \$35,000,000 and \$25,000,000, respectively.
+Each investment approximates fair value and is the same as the value of the pool shares, which is determined on a full cost basis.